Skip to main content

 ----------------------------------------------------------------------------------------------------------------------------------------

-Project 1—National Democracy Behind Bars: Ukrainian and Jewish dissidents in the gulag, 1959-1989
+Project 1— Behind Bars: Ukrainian and Jewish dissidents in the gulag, 1959-1989

-I am working on a book manuscript tentatively entitled “National Democracy behind Bars: Ukrainian and Jewish dissidents in the Soviet prison.”
+I am working on a book manuscript tentatively entitled “Behind Bars: Ukrainian and Jewish dissidents in the late USSR.”
 By “dissidents” I understand a wide range of the representatives of USSR intelligentsia – artists, writers, poets, journalists, engineers, teachers, scholars – who opposed the Soviet regime and sought various ways to reform it.
 Most of them were actively involved in the national revivalist and human rights movements and most of them ended up in the correction colonies.
 Two groups of inmates, one of Jewish another of Ukrainian descent, established close relations in the colonies and produced a significant corpus of literary texts about one another.
 Looking into multiple KGB (state security committee) documents, I am analyzing this counter-intuitive encounter which defied the xenophobic ethno-national stereotypes of both groups, and the way modern-day historians understand nationalism.

-The Leopold Fellow will be reading Russian- and Ukrainian-language memoirs, diaries, other ego-documents of the dissidents of Ukrainian and Jewish origin and helping reconstruct the network of inter-ethnic connections of the human rights activists in the Soviet underground and in the correction colonies, focusing on the period of the Cold War, from the late 1950s through the late 1980s.
+The Leopold Fellow will be reading Ukrainian-language memoirs, diaries, other ego-documents of the dissidents of Ukrainian and Jewish origin and helping reconstruct the network of inter-ethnic connections of the human rights activists in the Soviet underground and in the correction colonies, focusing on the period of the Cold War, from the late 1950s through the late 1980s.
 The Fellow will have taken a couple of courses in history and will be interested in developing critical skills while reading dissident memoirs in the original.
 All work could be done at home, at the library, and online with a variety of sources, including specially ordered ILL ones.
-Summer, Fall, Winter, Spring, 2023-2024.
+Summer, Fall, Winter, Spring, 2024-2025.

 Project 2—History of Laughter

-My book on the history of laughter takes the reader from the 16th-century Praise of Folly by Erasmus Desiderius of Rotterdam through the 20th century One Hundred Years of Solitude by Gabriel García Márquez.
+My book on the history of laughter takes the reader from the 16th-century Praise of Folly by Erasmus Desiderius of Rotterdam through the 20th-century One Hundred Years of Solitude by Gabriel García Márquez.
 I focus on tragicomic laughter generated by fantasy, memory, creativity and other functions of human mind.
 The forms of laughter I am interested in traverse linguistic, cultural, and geographical boundaries.
 Building my book around 14 “monographic” chapters dedicated to Erasmus, Rabelais, Cervantes, Montesquieu, Voltaire, Sterne, Gogol, Flaubert, Sholem Aleichem, Joyce, and Bulgakov, I demonstrate how grotesque forms of imagination generate the fantasy laughter that, in turn, shapes who we are as modern human beings.